Frequently Asked Questions: 2008 Standards for Accreditation

 CAA added clear definitions in the implementation language to distinguish formative (ongoing measures to assess acquisition of knowledge and skills) from summative (comprehensive evaluation of student learning outcomes) assessments, both of which are required.
 Other requirements of the program are detailed in the implementation language of this standard.

-*Note: As one of the most frequently cited standards for partial or non-compliance in 2012, programs should ensure that a process has been developed and implemented for the tracking and documentation of summative and formative assessments of student performance, along with a documented process for the implementation of remediation plans.
+*Note: As one of the most frequently cited standards for partial or non-compliance in 2012 and in 2013, programs should ensure that a process has been developed and implemented for the tracking and documentation of summative and formative assessments of student performance, along with a documented process for the implementation of remediation plans.

 Standard 5.2 Student Progress Documentation